 Statute requires CARB to establish and maintain a statewide clearinghouse of criteria air pollutant and TAC emissions performance levels for stationary sources, such as refineries and power plants.
 This information is currently available at the air district level, and the statewide clearinghouse would consolidate and expand this information.
 Staff would develop the Technology Clearinghouse in two phases.
-In Phase Ia, CARB staff would develop an Interim Technology Clearinghouse to meet the AB 617 requirement for a statewide clearinghouse that identifies the BACT, BARCT, and T-BACT for stationary sources.
+In Phase Ia, CARB staff would develop has developed an Interim Technology Clearinghouse to meet the AB 617 requirement for a statewide clearinghouse that identifies the existing BACT, BARCT, and T-BACT for stationary sources.
 This includes updating the existing BACT Clearinghouse to include BARCT and T-BACT, and populating the database.
-After updating the existing system, staff would expand the Interim Technology Clearinghouse to include information on mobile and area-wide source rules and ATCMs (Phase Ib).
+After updating the existing system, During Phase Ib, staff would expand the Interim Technology Clearinghouse to include source rules and ATCMs (Phase Ib).

-Phase II of the Technology Clearinghouse would enhance functionality and allow users to compare the most stringent technologies achieved in practice for each equipment or vehicle type with technologically feasible or next generation technologies.
-Identifying zero and near-zero technologies such as fuel cells, solar, and battery backup systems in the Technology Clearinghouse, would allow users to identify prospective long-term technology solutions.
+Phase II of the Technology Clearinghouse would enhance functionality and allow users to compare the most stringent get a sense of technologies achieved that may show promise in the future or due to high, present-day cost might be candidates for incentive programs in practice for each equipment or vehicle type with technologically feasible or next generation technologies.
+Identifying For example, identifying zero and near-zero technologies such as fuel cells, solar, and battery backup systems in the Technology Clearinghouse, would allow users to identify prospective long-term technology solutions.
 Once completed, Phase II would promote the identification of technology gaps and facilitate technological advancement.
-Phase II would also expand on the transparency provided by the Interim Technology Clearinghouse developed under Phase I. CARB would expand the Technology Clearinghouse functionality and features.
-Ultimately, when Phase II is completed in 2020, users would be able to compare the level of controls deployed across similar facilities and specific equipment statewide.
+Phase II would also expand on the transparency provided by the Interim Technology Clearinghouse developed under Phase I. CARB would expand the Technology Clearinghouse functionality and features to suite the needs of all user groups.
+Through use of this tool, Ultimately, when Phase II is completed in 2020, users there would be stakeholder involvement opportunities to ensure the end product is user-friendly, clear, and useful able to compare the level of controls deployed across similar facilities and specific equipment statewide.